 Jesus is behind all I do as a photographer.
 I feel the Lord reveals Himself to me through His nature and feel this is a gift that allows me to see the raw beauty of creation through His eyes.
 He even allowed me to photograph two miracles at once!
 To view this amazing photograph, go to my "About Judy" page.

-My favorite subject to photograph is bears, but I also love to photograph all wildlife, flowers, and birds—especially hummingbirds:) I also created the Hummingbird Trail at the State Botanical Garden of Georgia, I teach a class about hummingbirds and the trail, and I also lead Hummingbird Trail walks:)
+My favorite subject to photograph is bears, but I also love to photograph all wildlife, flowers, and birds—especially hummingbirds:) I also created the Hummingbird Trail at the State Botanical Garden of Georgia.
+I've taught a class about hummingbirds and the trail, and I have also lead Hummingbird Trail walks:)

 A Story Of Two Miracles:

 No one ever thinks they will have the opportunity to photograph two miracles at once much less see them.
 It was a day I will never forget!

 The early morning of September 20th, 2013 started like a normal day at the State Botanical Garden of Georgia.
 The garden is a beautiful, peaceful place and is my second home.

 With my camera and tripod slung over my shoulder, I descended towards the iris garden.
 I knew what I wanted to photograph—the exquisite purple and white Japanese iris.

 The perfect time to capture the shot I envisioned would be as the sun emerged over the treetops.
 As usual, I prayed, “Lord, show me or bring to me what You want me to photograph.”
 I wasn’t expecting His answer to be two miracles.

 The stunning Japanese iris was finally open—its petals were decorated with dew.

 “It’s coming....it’s coming.”
 The perfect light was almost peeking over the treetops.
 I needed to be ready.
 Hurriedly, I set up my tripod and pointed the camera at the iris.
 I couldn’t miss this shot.